 How to make emails go to inbox instead of spam?

 - Get express permission to email – Always get express permission to email first.
-Never buy a list of email addresses, or you risk violating the CAN-SPAM Act, and may be subject to penalties of up to $16,000.
+Never buy a list of email addresses, or you risk violating the CAN-SPAM Act and may be subject to penalties of up to $16,000.

 - You have low open rates – Top webmail providers have stated that they look at how many emails are opened and how many are deleted without being opened as a factor in their spam filtering decisions.
-This is the top reason for inbox placement issues, effecting 26% of email campaigns incorrectly flagged as spam.
+This is the top reason for inbox placement issues, affecting 26% of email campaigns incorrectly flagged as spam.

 - Sending frequency – If you have a larger list, it’s important to find the right sending frequency.
 If you send too often, your subscribers will get burned out and may unsubscribe or mark your email as spam.
 If you send too infrequently, you won’t establish a good reputation.

-- Pay attention to links in your email – Spam filters check the URLS that you are linking to.
+- Pay attention to links in your email – Spam filters check the URLs that you are linking to.
 If you link to a domain that has a poor reputation you will be penalized.

 - Send personalized emails – Sometimes, a perfectly well-intentioned email ends up in spam.
 Other times, though, you’re kind of asking for it.

 - Avoid spammy words – Be careful using all caps and too many money-centric words like “fast cash,” “cheap,” “for just $$$,” “100% free,” and so on—basically, any phrases you’d hear in a late-night infomercial.